-- If you get too many notifications on your Apple Watch, you may want to change your settings in order to get the best experience out of Apple Fitness+
+- If you get too many notifications on your Apple Watch, you may want to change your settings to get the best experience out of Apple Fitness+.

 ‘Looking for Apple Watch’ error message

-- If your devices are up to date and you are still having this issue, we suggest resetting the bluetooth connections on both the iPhone/iPad and Apple Watch.
-Simply turn it OFF, wait for a few seconds and then turn it back ON starting with the iPhone or iPad
+- If your devices are up to date and you are still having this issue, we suggest resetting the Bluetooth connections on both the iPhone/iPad and Apple Watch.
+Turn it OFF, wait for a few seconds and then turn it back ON starting with the iPhone or iPad.

-- Toggling the Bluetooth setting usually fixes it for most people whose devices are upto date but if you are still having the problem, you may have to unpair the Apple Watch from the device and then re-pair it and then try.
-Check the article below for a detailed step by step guidance.
+- Toggling the Bluetooth setting usually fixes it for most people whose devices are up to date, but if you are still having the problem, you may have to unpair the Apple Watch from the device and then re-pair it, and then try.
+Check the article below for detailed step-by-step guidance.

 - If your Apple Watch is not pairing with your iPad or iPadPro and all the devices have been updated, try these steps in sequence and see if it helps.

 - Delete the Fitness App from your iPad

 - Sign out of your iCloud account on your iPad

 - Sign back again into your iCloud account